 Hobe Sound in Martin County, Florida — The American South (South Atlantic)

 Location.
-27° 1.011′ N, 80° 6.63′ W. Marker is in Hobe Sound, Florida, in Martin County.
-Off a park road to the southwest of Hobe Mountain observation tower.
+27° 3.585′ N, 80° 7.877′ W. Marker is in Hobe Sound, Florida, in Martin County.
+Marker is at the intersection of SE Apollo Street and SE Ceres Street, on the right when traveling west on SE Apollo Street.
 Touch for map.
-Marker is in this post office area: Hobe Sound FL 33455, United States of America.
+Marker is at or near this postal address: 9141 SE Apollo St, Hobe Sound FL 33455, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Camp Murphy Site (approx. 3.2 miles away); Jonathan Dickinson Shipwreck (approx. 4.3 miles away); Trapper Nelson Interpretive SiteTennessee Volunteers and Militia Camp (approx. 7.4 miles away); L.M.
 Davis Elementary School (approx. 7.9 miles away); "Dive Into History" (approx. 8.1 miles away); Mt.
 Carmel Missionary Baptist Church & Cemetery (approx. 8.2 miles away); World War II U.S. Naval Housing Building (approx. 8.2 miles away).
 Touch for a list and map of all markers in Hobe Sound.

 Regarding Apollo School.
 Excerpt from the National Register nomination: